docsdevbr/grafana-doc-pt-br/docs/sources/datasources/google-cloud-monitoring/google-authentication/index.md

 - Allow access to the specified API scope.

 For more information about creating and enabling service accounts for GCE instances, refer to [enabling service accounts for instances in Google documentation](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances).

+### Service account impersonation

+You can also configure the plugin to use [service account impersonation](https://cloud.google.com/iam/docs/service-account-impersonation).
+You need to ensure the service account used by this plugin has the `iam.serviceAccounts.getAccessToken` permission.
+This permission is in roles like the [Service Account Token Creator role](https://cloud.google.com/iam/docs/roles-permissions/iam#iam.serviceAccountTokenCreator) (roles/iam.serviceAccountTokenCreator).
+Also, the service account impersonated by this plugin needs [Monitoring Viewer](https://cloud.google.com/iam/docs/roles-permissions/monitoring#monitoring.viewer).